hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 #### Fault Tolerance

-Mqtt protocol defines these quality of services for subscribing the
+MQTT protocol defines these quality-of-services for subscribing the
 topics: `AT_MOST_ONCE`, `AT_LEAST_ONCE`, `EXACTLY_ONCE`.
 But I've
-confirmed loss of message with `EXACTLY_ONCE` configuration even when the client restarted gracefully.
+confirmed a loss of message with `EXACTLY_ONCE` configuration even when the client restarted gracefully.
 I'm not sure if this is an issue of the client or the broker.
 I'll test the behaviour with HiveMQ client too.

 If a client subscribes to a topic with quality of service `AT_LEAST_ONCE` or `EXACTLY_ONCE` and connects to the broker with `cleanSession=false`, then the broker keeps the messages in case of a disconnection.
-Broker serves these buffered messages once the client is re-connected.
+The broker serves these buffered messages once the client is re-connected.
 You need to use a unique identifier for the client.

-The source itself is not fault tolerant and does not save any state.
-In case of a restart, source does not know where it left and relies on the broker.
-If broker keeps a session for the client (above situation), source continues where it left otherwise the source emits messages after the subscription.
+The source itself is not fault-tolerant and does not save any state.
+In case of a restart, the source does not know where it left and relies on the broker.
+If the broker keeps a session for the client (above situation), the source continues where it left otherwise the source emits messages after the subscription.

-Paho client has an `autoReconnect` option, in case of a disconnect client tries to reconnect to the broker.
+Paho client has an `autoReconnect` option, in case of a disconnect, the client tries to reconnect to the broker.
 After the reconnection, source re-subscribes to the topics.